desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 In the zones containing these domains, the new Child DNS Operator

 - publishes a PTR record pointing to `example.com.`, and
-- (re-)publishes a DNSKEY record set containing the ZSK set that the operator will use for signing the Child zone,
+- publishes a DNSKEY record set containing the ZSK set that the operator will use for signing the Child zone,

 at the names